openshift/rosa/tests/README.md

 2. Export the profile name as an environment variable
   * `$ export TEST_PROFILE=<PROFILE NAME>`
+3. Export the name prefix of the cluster and resources created, no longer than 15 chars.
+  * `$ export NAME_PREFIX=<your alias>`

-3. Create cluster according to the profile configuration
+4. Create cluster according to the profile configuration
   * `$ ginkgo run --label-filter day1 tests/e2e --timeout 2h`

-4. Wait for the cluster preparation finished
+5. Wait for the cluster preparation finished

 > [!CAUTION]
 > **The profiles with a _TODO_ is not supported yet**